 Openness to the Holy Spirit is the fruit of Christ's Baptism because the mystery shows what receptivity looks like: the Son of God submits to the baptism of repentance, identifying himself with sinful humanity and sanctifying Baptism for all.
 The Spirit descends; the Father speaks.
 The voice at the Jordan fuses Psalm 2:7 (royal/messianic) and Isaiah 42:1 (servant/suffering) — establishing Jesus's mission as both royal and cruciform.
 Openness to the Spirit means willingness to be led where God leads, accepting the mission and means He gives rather than those we would choose.

-To Jesus Through Mary is the fruit of Cana because the mystery gives us Mary's programmatic statement for the Church: 'Do whatever he tells you' (John 2:5).
+To Jesus through Mary is the fruit of Cana because the mystery gives us Mary's programmatic statement for the Church: 'Whatsoever he shall say to you, do ye' (John 2:5).
 This is the Marian disposition: she recognises the need, brings it to her Son, accepts his response without anxiety, and directs others entirely to him.
 John Paul II identified these words as 'the great maternal counsel which Mary addresses to the Church of every age' (Rosarium Virginis Mariae §21).
 St. Louis de Montfort's True Devotion to Mary is the theological development of this fruit.

-Why is Conversion the fruit of the Proclamation of the Kingdom?
+Why is Christian Witness and Conversion the fruit of the Proclamation of the Kingdom?

-Conversion is the fruit of the Proclamation because the Kingdom's arrival demands a total reorientation of the person.
+Christian Witness and Conversion is the fruit of the Proclamation because the Kingdom's arrival demands a total reorientation of the person — and then sends the reoriented person out to proclaim it.
 The Greek word in Mark 1:15 is metanoia — not merely feeling sorry but a structural change in how one sees and inhabits reality.
-At Nazareth, Jesus reads Isaiah 61:1-2 and announces: 'Today this scripture is fulfilled in your hearing' (Luke 4:21).
-The exorcisms are signs: 'If it is by the finger of God that I cast out demons, then the kingdom of God has come upon you' (Luke 11:20).
+At Nazareth, Jesus reads Isaiah 61:1-2 and announces: 'This day is fulfilled this scripture in your ears' (Luke 4:21).
+The exorcisms are signs: 'if I by the finger of God cast out devils, doubtless the kingdom of God is come upon you' (Luke 11:20).
+The call is never private: those who receive the word are sent to carry it.
 Aquinas: conversio ad Deum — the decisive turning of the will toward God — is the central movement of the soul's restoration (ST I-II, Q. 113).

-Why is Desire for Holiness the fruit of the Transfiguration?
+Why is Spiritual Courage the fruit of the Transfiguration?

-Desire for Holiness is the fruit of the Transfiguration because the mystery shows what redeemed humanity is called to become — transfigured, shining with divine glory.
+Spiritual Courage is the fruit of the Transfiguration because the glory is given to fortify the disciples for what is coming.
 Two details most often missed: Luke 9:31 records Moses and Elijah speaking about Jesus's exodon (the Greek word for 'exodus') to be accomplished in Jerusalem — framing the Cross as a new Exodus from within the glory.
-Paul: 'We are being transformed into his image from glory to glory' (2 Corinthians 3:18).
-Aquinas: Christ revealed his glory to strengthen the disciples against the scandal of the Cross (ST III, Q. 45).
+The Father interrupts Peter's wish to stay on the mountain with the command 'hear ye him' (Matthew 17:5).
+Aquinas states the purpose of Tabor plainly: Christ revealed his glory to strengthen the hearts of the disciples so that the scandal of the Cross would not break their faith (ST III, Q. 45, a.
+1).
+The fruit is the courage, drawn from that glimpse of glory, to follow Christ even toward Calvary.

-Why is Adoration the fruit of the Institution of the Eucharist?
+Why is Love of Our Eucharistic Lord the fruit of the Institution of the Eucharist?

-Adoration is the fruit of the Institution of the Eucharist because the mystery is God choosing to remain present under bread and wine — available to be visited, received, and adored.
-The Last Supper fulfils Jeremiah 31:31-34 (the new covenant written on hearts) and John 6 (the Bread of Life discourse).
-Thomas Aquinas wrote the entire Corpus Christi liturgy — including the Adoro te devote — at the commission of Urban IV in 1264: the most sustained theological exercise of his life, each stanza an act of adoration before the Real Presence.
-John Paul II: 'Adoration of the Eucharist is an encounter with Jesus who wished to remain among us until the end of the world' (Ecclesia de Eucharistia §25).
+Love of Our Eucharistic Lord is the fruit of the Institution because the mystery is God choosing to remain present under bread and wine — to be received, visited, and loved until the end of time.
+The Last Supper fulfils Jeremiah 31:31-34 (the new covenant written on hearts) and what Jesus promised in John 6 (the Bread of Life discourse).
+At the commission of Urban IV in 1264, Thomas Aquinas wrote the entire Corpus Christi liturgy — the Adoro te devote, the Pange Lingua, the Tantum Ergo — each stanza an act of love before the Real Presence.
+John Paul II: 'It is pleasant to spend time with him, to lie close to his breast like the Beloved Disciple and to feel the infinite love present in his heart' (Ecclesia de Eucharistia §25).